UVicNotes/UVicNotes/CONTRIBUTING.md

 travis encrypt GH_TOKEN=<YourToken> --add
  ```

+You may need to sync the repositories on Travis CI (also have a Travis CI account linked through GitHub), go [here](https://travis-ci.org/profile/UVicNotes) and do those things if necessary.

 Commit the new files but before pushing turn the build on for the repository on [travis-ci.org](https://travis-ci.org/).

 ### Update Site URL